openservicemesh/osm/Interfaces.md

 # Service Mesh Controller Interfaces

-This document outlines the Interfaces needed for the development of the Service Mesh Controller in this repo.
+This document outlines the [Go Interfaces](https://golang.org/doc/effective_go.html#interfaces) needed for the development of the Service Mesh Controller in this repo.
 The goal of the document is to design and reach consensus before the reMeshTopologytive code is written.

 Assumptions made in this document: